MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 6. Select **Connect**, and the data refreshes.

 > [!NOTE]
-> If you were using v1.64 or earlier, you may encounter an error when v3.x.x tries to retrieve the data from VAAC.
+> If you were using v1.64 or earlier, you might encounter an error when v3.x.x tries to retrieve the data from VAAC.
 To resolve this error, it's necessary to clear any previous credentials from Power BI.
 >
 > 1. Open the v3.x.x template to clear the error.
 > 1. Select **File** > **Options & Settings** > **Data source settings**.